danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 # Footnotes
 [^1]: Nowadays, FFNs with a slightly different structure are often used (see [Llama3](https://arxiv.org/abs/2407.21783) models as an example).

-[^2]: In the Megatron paper, the dropout computation is duplicated on each device (i.e., not sharded).
-The authors don't say much about why this is, I assume it's because these layers are cheap computationally and it was not clear (at the time) that attempting to shard these layers would have a favorable "memory reduction vs communication overhead" trade-off.
-However, this sets the stage for a future paper, [Reducing Activation Recomputation in Large Transformer Models](https://arxiv.org/abs/2205.05198), which observed that layers in the non-TP regions of the transformer (namely dropout and layer normalization) do not require much computation but *do* require a lot of activation memory, making them a potentially juicy target for optimization.
-They also observed the computation for these layers can be performed *independently along the sequence dimension* without violating the mathematics - meaning theoretically, they can shard along the sequence dimension and potentially reduce activation memory per device, thus avoiding the need to recompute activations in the backward pass to train larger models.
-If you're interested in this, I presented this paper at the Eleuther AI ML Scalability & Performance reading group, which you can check out the recording for [here](https://danielvegamyhre.github.io/ml/performance/2025/03/23/eleutherai-reading-group-session-9.html).

 [^3]: In more modern transformer models, the hidden dimension can be as high as [16,384](https://github.com/pytorch/torchtitan/blob/ecf26c82e328916eade6720aafe2e4c7e7622e7b/torchtitan/models/llama/__init__.py#L52) which would require ~1.67GB to store in bfloat16 with the same vocabulary size of 51,200.